dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The momentous thing in human life is the art of winning the soul to good or evil.
+  Music was my refuge.
+I could crawl into the space between the notes and curl my back to loneliness.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1388 days)